 Also of interest is that Bloomfield Hills has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Bloomfield Hills is a great place for families with children to consider.
-First of all, many other families with children live here, making Bloomfield Hills a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Bloomfield Hills has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
-Finally, Bloomfield Hills’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.
+Bloomfield Hills is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Finally, Bloomfield Hills’s overall crime rate is lower than average for the country.

 The per capita income in Bloomfield Hills in 2010 was $90,439, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $361,756 for a family of four.